2020 Democratic Candidates' Plans for Office

 Below is a review of the Democratic candidates' social, economic, immigration, and climate policies.
 There are two issues that all seven top Democratic candidates agree on: the climate crisis and immigration reform.

-Climate Crisis: An April 2019 New York Times survey found all seven candidates would recommit to the Paris agreement, fund clean energy research, and restore President Barack Obama's environmental regulations.
+Climate Crisis: An April 2019 New York Times survey found all candidates would recommit to the Paris agreement, fund clean energy research, and restore President Barack Obama's environmental regulations.
 Both support the Green New Deal.
 They pledged to not accept donations from fossil fuel companies.

 They agree the electric grid, transportation, and housing sectors must become carbon neutral, which would also improve air quality and decrease health costs, a large part of the federal budget.